 In Nevada, CAP worked to lower insulin costs for diabetics.
 CAP’s outreach and advocacy led to the introduction and enactment of legislation in 2017 that requires price transparency for insulin.

 In New Jersey, CAP worked on lowering costs and improving quality for the state employee health benefits plan.
-CAP worked with the Governor’s Office and the secretary of human services; the latter was also the chair of the State Health Benefits Quality and Value Task Force.
+CAP collaborated with the Governor’s Office and the secretary of human services; the latter was also the chair of the State Health Benefits Quality and Value Task Force.
 Analyzing claims data obtained from the state, CAP showed the variation in prices across counties for select procedures.
 CAP presented its findings and recommendations to the task force in May 2019.
-In 2021, CAP provided analysis to the New Jersey Governor’s Office on policy options to expand coverage to the state’s remaining uninsured population.
+In 2022, CAP provided analysis to the New Jersey Governor’s Office on policy options to expand coverage to the state’s remaining uninsured population.